boschresearch/shellmock/docs/usage.md

 A hook can be used to perform additional assertions or record additional data.
 Since the hook function is run in a sub-process, it cannot modify any shell variables and has access only to environment variables.
+The hook function receives all the arguments that the mock has been called with.

 Every following argument to the `config` command is a so-called `argspec` (see below).